ALEKS Most Asked Questions

 - Web Camera and Microphone

-If the other institution does not allow automatic transfers through ALEKS, you must provide a printed copy of your scores from ALEKS and bring the report to the Registrar’s Office (Old Main 230).
-Please make sure your score report shows your full name and remember to write your Western ID# on the report.
+If the other institution does not allow automatic transfers through ALEKS, you can print out their scores from the ALEKS website and bring to the Registrar’s Office to be entered into SOATEST.
+Students can also send to Registrar.Office@wwu.edu provided the score report shows their full name and has their Western ID# on the score report.

-Please note: Western Washington University will only transfer in proctored exams taken within the past five years.
+Please note that Western will transfer in only proctored exams taken within the past five years.

 ALEKS is not a multiple-choice test.
 It is open-response and requires you to work out solutions with a paper and pencil, then enter them into ALEKS.
 Be sure to have scratch paper with you.